Mailchimp is an all-in-one marketing platform with power-packed features that allow you to create email automation and launch them with ease.

 Access Customer Journeys within Mailchimp

-For this Mailchimp automation tutorial, we’ll opt for the third option by navigating over to ‘create’.
+For this Mailchimp automation tutorial, we’ll click ‘Create’.

-- If you had set up email sequences before, you’ll find them under ‘My Journeys’
+Note: If you’ve already email sequences, you’ll find them under ‘My Journeys’.

 Choose an Email Sequence Template

-You may also create email automation from scratch if you like.
+• You can also create an email automation from scratch if you like.

-However, for this tutorial on how to use Mailchimp automation, we’ll opt for a template instead.
+However, for this tutorial on how to use Mailchimp automations, we’ll opt for a template instead.

 Mailchimp offers various templates depending on what your goals are.